Specialized Care and Support in LA & Orange County, CA

-Hospice is a philosophy of specialized care and support for people with a terminal illness and their loved ones.
-Hospice is about life!
-It focuses on quality of life rather than quantity.
-It emphasizes living each day to its fullest.
+Hospice is a specialized philosophy of care and support for individuals with terminal illnesses and their loved ones.
+At Agape Hospice & Palliative Care, we believe in the importance of living each day to its fullest and focusing on quality of life rather than quantity.

 When to Consider Hospice

 Having end-of-life care discussions with family members can be challenging and often avoided.
 However, it is important for families to share their wishes well in advance before it becomes an immediate concern.
 In many cases, patients with a terminal illness may lose their ability to communicate with their loved ones, leaving family members to make difficult decisions during an already stressful time.
 According to a study published in the Journal of the American Geriatrics Society, many patients suffering from a terminal illness wait too long to begin hospice care.
 This delay can result in missed opportunities for meaningful benefits.
 Thomas Michael Gill, M.D., the study author and a professor at Yale University, emphasizes the importance of recognizing when hospice care is appropriate and not waiting until the last days of life.
 At Agape, we have observed that many of our patients, prior to contacting us, have put off hospice care even when there is no chance of a cure.
 As a result, they often spend months in and out of hospitals, placing a burden on their families.
 Hospice care was designed to address these issues by providing a skilled team of support to enhance the patient’s quality of life.
 As a nationally accredited hospice company, Agape is dedicated to providing skilled comfort care at home to our patients and families, regardless of where they live.